 FINRA reports that two complaints have been filed involving Michael Halla’s conduct with Ameriprise Financial Services, Inc. and/or SII Investments, Inc, alleging that Michael Halla did not provide accurate payout for annuity inheritance causing a large tax liability and/or that the sale of BBN and subsequent purchase of WBBBX and DPG were unauthorized.
 These complaints both settled, with Michael Halla contributing $15,000 to one of these settlements.

 If you lost any money on investments with Michael Halla, you may be able to recover your losses from Ameriprise Financial Services, Inc. and/or SII Investments, Inc. This is because Ameriprise Financial Services, Inc. and SII Investments, Inc. had a duty to supervise Michael Halla.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on investments with Michael Halla and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.